StarsShadow-dev/Universal-Constraint-Language/README.md

 Right now the compiler is being made for macOS.
 But it may work on other platforms.

+## Extension

+I have been working on a [vscode extension](https://github.com/StarsShadow-dev/LLCL-extension) for this language.

 <!-- # Installation

 ### macOS (arm64)